 “There are a number of options open to us when developing materials that create meaningful engaging experiences.
 The three we like to focus on are:

-I. Personalisation based on the obvious
+I. Personalization based on the obvious

 II.
-Personalisation based on the hidden
+Personalization based on the hidden

 III.
-Personalisation based on the moment.
+Personalization based on the moment.

 The level of complexity increases as we move from I to III, but the potential to make a real difference increases too.”